palletops/docker-golang-builder/README.md

 You should use this image to build your own images using a Dockerfile.
-For example, to build an image for [helixdns][helixdns], you would create a `Dockerfile` that looks like:
+For example, to build an image for [helixdns][helixdns], you would create a `Dockerfile` that executes the command your project builds:

 ```
 FROM pallet/golang-builder